Skip to Content

 Shag Point Lookout!

-This is another quick stop on your drive from Christchurch to Dunedin.
-From the Shag Point Lookout, you can see loads of fur seals lazing on the rocks below.
-Worth noting – it may take a few moments to spot the seals as they blend in so well with the rocks.
-One man we met at the viewing point told us he had been there a few days before and seen over a hundred seals on the rocks!
+It may take a few moments to spot the seals as they blend in so well with the rocks, so keep your eyes peeled.
+One man we met at the viewing point told us that he had been there a few days before and seen over a hundred seals on the rocks!

 From the parking lot, it’s just a few minutes to the viewpoint.
 Be sure to bring a camera with a good zoom lens to get some great shots of the seals.
 We got some great photos when we visited!
-Nearby there are also some boulders similar to the Moeraki Boulders although they are nowhere near as impressive!
+Nearby, there are also some boulders similar to the Moeraki Boulders, although I personally think that the Moeraki ones are far more impressive.

-The Lookout is located on Shag Point Road around 20 minutes from Katiki Point.
+The viewpoint is located on Shag Point Road, which is around 20 minutes from Katiki Point.

 8. Huriawa Historic Site